 Kasei engine was the most powerful at that time in Japan which was used for large bombardment aircraft.
 Raiden equipped forces cooling fan behind the propeller in consideration of cooling efficiency falling by squeezing the nose.

-Though I am not satisfied without doing weathering when making AFV, regarding airplane model, I reluctant to make dirty finish up, it’s a mystery… Maybe after a couple of assembling works, I would like to do reality finishing.
+Though I am not satisfied without doing weathering when making AFV, regarding the airplane model, I am reluctant to make a dirty finish up, it’s a mystery… Maybe after a couple of assembling works, I would like to do reality finishing.

 The sculptor is good.
 And I could paint very well, I suppose.
 It’s difficult to paint on this small face.
-He looks like Japanese, excellent facial expression.
+He looks Japanese with, excellent facial expressions.
 I forgot to delete the injection mark on the right foot, but he is in the cockpit so this time it’s OK, next time I’ll be careful no remaining these marks.

 This time, I have some reflection points.
-Mistakes occurred by the basic work and painting and not perfectly matched with my imagination.
-The parts that finish was rough to have appeared.
-It is a feeling that the best looking distance is around 50cm.
-Even some mistakes, this 1/32 scale kit is powerful and presence is different from 1/48 and 1/72.
+Mistakes occurred by the basic work and painting and were not perfectly matched my imagination.
+The parts that finish were rough to have appeared.
+It is a feeling that the best-looking distance is around 50cm.
+Even with some mistakes, this 1/32 scale kit is powerful and its presence is different from 1/48 and 1/72.
 I would like to make this scale again.